cfm/draft-mt-ufmrg-teep-sample/draft-mt-ufmrg-teep-sample.md

 # Introduction

 In this draft we take the Trusted Execution Environment Provisioning protocol
-{{teep-protocol}} to be a good domain from which to draw a sample modeling problem for slightly different reasons than those proposed in
+{{?I-D.ietf-teep-protocol}} to be a good domain from which to draw a sample modeling problem for slightly different reasons than those proposed in
-{{draft-farrell-ufmrg-sample}}.
+{{?I-D.farrell-ufmrg-sample}}.

 1. TEEP is a proposed standard under active development, at working-group consensus as of this writing.
 Formal modeling, even for demonstration or